 Search your plan for the S&P Index Fund option, if there is one, and put all your money there.

 Isn’t that putting all your eggs in one basket?
 Well, no. It’s like putting all your eggs in 500 of the top, ever-rotating baskets in the Standard and Poor.
 And usually, these index fund options have the lowest expense ratios.

-We pay .18% (18 basis points) in fees, which is by far the lowest expense ratio that Principal offers us.
+You’d pay .18% (18 basis points) in fees for that fund, which is by far the lowest expense ratio that Principal offers.